Information on Alcohol & Alcoholism

 How Does Alcohol Work?

-Alcohol is rapidly absorbed into the bloodstream by the small intestine and less rapidly by the stomach and colon.
+Here is alcohol information on the way the body processes it.
+Alcohol is rapidly absorbed into the bloodstream by the small intestine and less quickly by the stomach and colon.
 In proportion to its concentration in the bloodstream, alcohol decreases activity in parts of the brain and spinal cord.
 The drinker’s blood alcohol concentration depends on:

 • the amount consumed in a given time